madsprite/blogreadme/_pages/CellPhone Adventures/deprecated.md

 Creating this rule allows internet traffic to reach our server.

-* Port 5090 (inbound, UDP and TCP) for the 3CX tunnel.

-* Port 443 or 5001 (inbound, TCP) HTTPS for Presence and Provisioning, or the custom HTTPS port you specified.

-Additional Ports for Remote Phones such as IP Phones can enable more ports:

-* Port 5060 (inbound, UDP and TCP), Port 5061 (inbound, TCP if using secure SIP) - already open if using SIP Trunks.

-* Port 9000-10999 (inbound, UDP) for RTP - already open if using SIP Trunks.

 Now back to our VM instance, click on our server's SSH button

 ![3cx-gog7](https://madsprite.com/assets/3cx-gog7.png)